5 Best Spanish Movies on Netflix for Every Level [2026 Guide]

 40+

-Guillermo del Toro’s dark fantasy masterpiece is set in post-Civil War Spain, where a young girl escapes the horrors of fascism through a fantastical underworld.
+Guillermo del Toro’s dark fantasy masterpiece is set in post-Civil War Spain.
+A young girl escapes the horrors of fascism through a fantastical underworld.
 It’s visually stunning and linguistically rich.
-For deeper context on the historical period, Britannica’s overview of the Spanish Civil War provides essential background.
+For deeper historical context, Britannica’s overview of the Spanish Civil War gives you the background you need.
+And if the literary language hooks you, explore 10 contemporary Spanish authors worth reading to keep that momentum going.

-• Literary vocabulary: Fairy tale language expands your expressive range
+• Literary vocabulary: Fairy tale language that expands your expressive range far beyond the everyday

-• Historical context: Learn about the Spanish Civil War and Franco era — explore more about daily life and customs in Spain
+• Historical context: You’ll absorb the vocabulary of the Spanish Civil War and Franco era

 Advanced Vocabulary to Listen For